-Yikes!
-Stucco cracks.
+My stucco has cracks.
 Now what?

 Stucco cracking is an issue that homeowners ask me about all the time.
-Large exterior wall surfaces are eye-catchers, so when the surface becomes laced with cracks, it will get a homeowner’s attention.
+Large exterior wall surfaces are eye-catchers, so when the surface becomes laced with cracks, it will definitely get a homeowner’s attention.

 Are cracks a problem or not?

-Stucco is a type of hand-applied cement siding that has been used widely in the US on all types of homes.
+Stucco is a type of hand-applied cement siding that has been used for years in the US on all types of homes.
 There are literally millions of structures built with stucco in this way.
 Please read the following information if you have a home with a stucco exterior and are curious how to take care of it.

-Stucco, good material or not?
+Is stucco good material or not?